 Water taxi and daytrips

 There are several water taxi companies that take passengers out on more remote islands.
-If you would like to reserve a water taxi, ask for information at your hotel or at the local tourist offices, they can assist you with information on which companies to choose from.
+If you would like to reserve a water taxi, ask for information at your hotel or at the local tourist offices, they can assist you with information on which companies to choose from or download the Taxi boat app.

 If you want to get a feeling for the archipelago without staying the night, a day trip is a good option.
 Cinderellabåtarna offers day cruises ranging from 3 to 11 hours, many of them including lunch or dinner.